 The idea: Dos Toros Taqueria

-Why it’s really worth watching: Dos Toros’ sales grew 39.Nine% year over yr in 2018, consistent with Technomic records.
+Why it’s worth watching: Dos Toros’ sales grew 39.Nine% year over yr in 2018, consistent with Technomic records.
 The logo has an attractive social media presence.
-Its meme-crammed Pinto the Burrito Instagram account has extra than a hundred,000 fans.
-In current years, Dos Toros has been constructing out its catering software, developing from $one hundred twenty,000 in catering sales a yr (delivered with the aid of one custom tricycle) in 2012 to $five million in annual catering sales today—10% of the concept’s general sales, according to agency figures.
-It has engineered the catering application to be extraordinarily simple: Type in what number of human beings are being fed and whilst the meals are needed, and Dos Toros delivers a 20-ingredient burrito bar that mimics the in-eating place enjoy.
+Its meme-crammed Pinto the Burrito Instagram account has more than 000 fans.
+In current years, Dos Toros has been constructing its catering software, developing from $one hundred twenty,000 in catering sales a yr (delivered with the aid of one custom tricycle) in 2012 to $five million in annual catering sales today—10% of the concept’s general sales, according to agency figures.
+It has engineered the catering application to be extraordinarily simple: Type in what number of human beings are being fed and while the meals are needed.
+Dos Toros delivers a 20-ingredient burrito bar that mimics the in-eating place enjoy.
 The operation is garnering lots of repeat enterprise from this version.
 Currently, 70% of the chain’s catering orders come from previous customers.
+Here are five growth-minded and catering-focused questions with Dana Vandagriff, Dos Toros’ catering director, and Marcus Byrd, the concept’s advertising director:

 How did the catering program start?